billburgess/SIOButton/README.md

 	[button selectButtonAndSetUserInteraction:NO];

 The alpha values can be overridden from their defaults:
-	- normalAlpha; // default is 1.0
+	- normalAlpha;
-	- selectedAlpha; // default is 0.7
+	- selectedAlpha;
-	- highlightedAlpha; // default is 1.0
+	- highlightedAlpha;
-	- disabledAlpha; // default is 0.5
+	- disabledAlpha;

 ## Installation